isabella232/sfcc-helpcenter/content/md/cartridge-configuration/07-multi-storefront-configuration.md

 related: 01-where-configuration, 02-configure-PIM-API, 03-products-filter-configuration, 04-import-images-configuration, 05-mapping-configuration, 06-categories-configuration
 ---

-# How to create multiple organizations and Storefronts?
+# How to create multiple organizations and mutlitple storefront sites?

-Since Akeneo Connector for SFCC version `v19.7.0` of the cartridge, you can manage multiple organizations and Web sites in SFCC.
+Since Akeneo Connector for SFCC version `v19.7.0` of the cartridge, you can manage multiple organizations and storefront sites in SFCC.

 To illustrate the configuration of a model based on several organizations and several sites, we will start with an example containing: